AliceAN/getdata-project/README.md

 ```R
 setwd("/PATH/TO/PROJECT")
 ```
-3. Source the project, this will **AUTOMATICALLY** download the data file and create a data folder, if the data is not already present with the name data.zip.
+3. Source the project, this will **AUTOMATICALLY** download the data file and create a data folder if necessary.
 It wil also create a file named `data_averages.txt` containing the tidy data set requested in step number 5 of the project
 ```R
 source("run_analysis.R")
 ```